kunigami/kunigami.github.io/blog/_posts/2021-09-10-z-transform.md

 We can visualize the zeros and poles in the complex plane for $z$.
 The convention is to display poles as crosses (X) and zeros as dots (O).

 We also overlay the unit circle because inside the unit circle the system is BIBO.
-We can use this plot to quickly detect if any poles lie outside of the unit cirtcle.
+We can use this plot to quickly detect if any poles lie outside of the unit circle.
 Figure 1 has two example filters.

 <figure class="center_children">
     <img src="{{resources_path}}/zero-pole-plot.png" alt="See caption"/>